Bernard Baruch: Personal life

 Winston Churchill and Baruch were personal friends.
-Churchill sometimes stayed in Baruch's New York home when visiting the United States after the war (World War II).
+Churchill sometimes stayed in Baruch's New York home when visiting the United States after World War II.

 Family

-Baruch married Annie Griffin, an Episcopalian, of New York in 1897.
+Baruch married Annie Griffen, an Episcopalian, of New York in 1897.
 Her father did not consent to the marriage or attend their wedding but later reconciled with Bernard.
 The couple had three children: Belle Baruch; Bernard Baruch Jr.; and Renée Baruch.
 Their daughters grew up Episcopalian, while Bernard Jr. was allowed to choose his faith.

 His daughter, Belle Baruch, an avid sportsperson, never married.
 His son, Bernard Baruch Jr., was married to Winifred Beatrice Mann from 1932 to 1945.
 His daughter Renee married Henry Robert Samstag.